Learning and assessment

-To complete a module and gain its credits you will need to make sure you attend your timetabled sessions and get over the 50% pass mark.
+To complete a module and gain its credits you'll need to make sure you attend your timetabled sessions and get over the 50% pass mark.

-In order to achieve the MMedSci, you will need a total of 180 credits.
+To achieve the MMedSci, you'll need a total of 180 credits.

-In order to achieve the PGDip, you will need a total of 120 credits.
+To achieve the PGDip, you'll need a total of 120 credits.

-In order to achieve the PGCert, you will need a total of 60 credits.
+To achieve the PGCert, you'll need a total of 60 credits.

 Contact time and study hours

 Teaching is usually delivered on Monday, Tuesday and Wednesday during the semesters.
-You'll have around 37 days of teaching over the year with an average of 6 hours of contact time each week, however time and days of teaching will depend on the optional modules you choose.
+You'll have around 37 days of teaching over the year with an average of six hours of contact time each week.
+However, the time and days of your teaching will depend on the optional modules you choose.
 Teaching days typically range from full days to a few hours.

 Non-teaching days are intended for private study and research.

 Teaching is usually delivered on Monday, Tuesday and Wednesday during the semesters.
-Students typically attend teaching 9 to 16 days per year with about 3 hours per week.
+You'll typically attend teaching nine to 16 days per year, with about three hours per week.